toshniwal-keshav/sellbee-college-market/README.md

 **URL**: https://lovable.dev/projects/88e99277-1619-4eba-b825-6826d2b8ec16

-# 🐝 SelBee – College Marketplace
+# 🐝 SellBee – College Marketplace

 SelBee is a modern, college-focused online marketplace built using **React and Tailwind CSS**.
 It allows students to **buy, sell, auction, and manage items** within their campus in a smooth and visually engaging way.